 - Do I have enough lumbar support on my office chair?

-- How to prevent bad backs from poor seating posture?
+- How to prevent bad backs from poor sitting posture?

 Well, you most likely have an issue with your current back support.
 Here’s what you need to know.

-Why You Might Need to Boost Your Office Chair Support?
+Why You Might Need to Boost Your lower back support for your Office Chair?

 Everyone’s body is shaped differently, and this includes the lumbar curve at the base of the spine.
 If your lumbar curve is deeper than average, it is unlikely that a standard office chair will provide the back support you need.